elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Composite pattern belongs to the Structural design pattern category.
+      <strong>Interview Response:</strong> The Composite pattern is a type of Structural design pattern.
     </div>
   </div>
 </details>